Easement: Types

-Courts now recognize more varieties of easements, but these original categories still form the foundation of easement law.
+Courts now recognize more varieties of easements, but these original four categories still form the foundation of easement law.

 Affirmative or negative

 An affirmative easement is the right to use another property for a specific purpose while a negative easement is the right to prevent another from performing an otherwise lawful activity on their own property.
 For example, an affirmative easement might allow land owner A to drive their cattle over the land of B. A has an affirmative easement from B. Conversely, a negative easement might restrict land owner A from putting up a wall of trees that would block the adjacent land owner B's mountain view.
 A is subject to a negative easement from B.

 Dominant or servient estate

 As defined by Evershed MR in Re Ellenborough Park [1956] Ch 131, an easement requires the existence of at least two pieces of land.
 The land with the benefit of the easement is the dominant estate or dominant tenement, while the land burdened by the easement is the servient estate or servient tenement.
 For example, the owner of parcel A holds an easement to use a driveway on parcel B to gain access to A's house.
 Here, parcel A is the dominant estate, receiving the benefit, and parcel B is the servient estate, granting the benefit or suffering the burden.